Shopify/polaris-viz/src/components/TooltipContent/TooltipContent.md

 ## Usage

-Polaris Viz charts have `renderTooltipContent` callbacks in order to customize the content displayed inside of a tooltip.
-You can use `<TooltipContent />`, `<LineChartTooltipContent />`, and `<BarChartTooltipContent />` to make organizing your content easier.
+Polaris Viz charts provide a default tooltip, but sometimes you need more control.
+The bar chart, line chart, multi-series bar chart, and stacked area chart components expose a `renderTooltipContent` callback.
+This allows you to return JSX to customize the content inside of a tooltip.

+You can reuse the same components that Polaris Viz uses to format tooltip content.
+It is recommended to use the `<TooltipContent />` component with the multi-series bar chart and stacked area chart.
+Use `<LineChartTooltipContent />` for line chart tooltips and `<BarChartTooltipContent />` for bar chart tooltips.

 No formatting will be applied in any case to values passed to tooltip content components.
 They expect pre-formatted values.